envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: How can you exclude certain directories or files from secret scanning?

+a) Include these files in the `.gitignore` file

-a) By creating a `secret_scanning.yml` file and including paths that should not be scanned
+b) By creating a `secret_scanning.yml` file and including paths that should not be scanned

+c) By creating a `dependabot.yml` file and including paths which should not be scanned

-b) It's not possible to exclude specific files and/or directories from being scanned.
+d) It's not possible to exclude specific files and/or directories from being scanned.
 Once you enable secret scanning for a repository, all files and directories will be scanned.

-c) Include these files in the `.gitignore` file

-d) By creating a `dependabot.yml` file and including paths which should not be scanned

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** B</span>

 By creating a `secret_scanning.yml` file and including paths that should not be scanned